frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 Look at the beautiful words the Holy Father uses: "the gaze of the Church."
 Not the look or the stare, but the gaze.
 It\'s a gaze full of wonder.

 Holy Thursday is a day for a special gaze.
-We "constantly turn towards Our Lord, present in the Sacrament of the Altar," so that we help our families to gaze there also.
+We constantly turn towards Our Lord, "present in the Sacrament of the Altar," so that we help our families to gaze there also.

 In this sacrament, "she discovers the full manifestation of his boundless love."